xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ```

 ### Hardware Tools

-You can user any android platform version higher than android 4.0 API 15.
-I use Nexus 7 API 22.
+I use Nexus 7 API 22 (emulator in android studio).
+You could use any android platform version higher than android 4.0 API 15.

 ### Other Tools - Postman
 I always use Postman to debug backend, which takes less time than debug using android studio emulator or android device.

-##### Install Postman
+##### Postman installation
 Postman now offers a Mac App.
 Unlike the Chrome app, the Mac app is packaged with add-ons that make request capturing and cookie handling seamless.

 To install go to <https://www.getpostman.com/apps>, and click 'Get Mac App'.The download should take a few minutes, depending on your internet connection.
 Once you've downloaded the app, you can install and launch Postman like any other Mac app.

 ## Run MarkUp application

 After finishing installation, you could git pull MarkUp project form my github account.
 Before you run MarkUp , there have two thing to modify.
 Firstly, you open bash in your computer, then input ifconfig to find inet address.
 Secondly, you should find local.js via path MarkUP_WebSerivce/webservice/config, replace host by new inet address.
 Thirdly, open your android studio, then find Strings.xml via path ./app/res/values, you also need to replace <string name="ip_address">http://old_inet_address:1337</string> by new inet address.

 ## Architecture of MarkUp
-After gathering information or requirements of MarkUp and understand MarkUp, I figured out Functionality of MarkUp and main service of MarkUp.

 Architecture of MarkUp is showed in figure 1:

 ![](./architec.png)

 <center> figure 1<center>

-Raw data from Speech in above graph is unstructured text that is converted from video or audio using machine translator.
-Web Service is serve-side, which aims at storing data and handling logic relationships between models.
+Raw data from Speech in figure 1 is unstructured text that is converted from video or audio using machine translator.
+Web Service is server-side, which aims at storing data and handling logic relationships between models.
 MarkUp web service mains includes four services:

 * Authentication
-* Restful service
-* File convert service
-* Android Device

-I will simply explain each service next.

 Authentication is a process in which the credentials provided are compared to those on file in a database of authorized users' information on a local operating system or within an authentication server.
 If the credentials match, the process is completed and the user is granted authorization for access.

-  * Authentication

-  Authentication is a process in which the credentials provided are compared to those on file in a database of authorized users' information on a local operating system or within an authentication server.
-If the credentials match, the process is completed and the user is granted authorization for access.

 * RESTful service
 REST stands for Representational State Transfer, which is an architecture style for networked hypermedia applications.
 It is primarily used to build Web service that are lightweight, maintainable and scalable.
 A service based on REST is called a RESTful service.
 A restful API is an application program interface that uses HTTP requests to GET,PUT,POST and DELETE data.

 * File Convert Service
-  File Convert Service is to covert markdown format to other document format, such as PDF, ePub, by using some libraries(pandoc).
+File Convert Service is to convert markdown format to other document format, such as PDF, ePub, by using some libraries(pandoc).

 * Android Device

 Android Device is serve as an GUI interface.
 After server processed data, android device is used to render or display data in a great UI.

 ## Flow chart of MarkUp

-According to MarkUp Functionalities I implemented, I design a flow chart below to show MarkUp app clearly.
+According to MarkUp Functionalities I implemented, I design a flow chart below so that you are able to understand MarkUp app clearly.

 ![](./Flow_chart.png)

 <center> figure 2<center>

 Before introduce flow-chart above, let's assume that we are using IIT blackboard online video database now.
-For every class video, we convert speech into text, then those unstructured text translated by machine translator is put in database.
-Here, I defined every video text as document.
-In MarkUp, my idea is to let user edit unstructured text to become user own modified document.
-So let's call those documents translated from machine translator as original version of document, lets's call those document modified by users as modified version of document.
-If one video document is modified by Multi-users, these users create many versions of this document.
-So one document may have lots of versions.
+Other subproject will convert each class speech into text, then those unstructured text translated by machine translator is put in database.
+Here, I defined every class text as a document.
+For users(student) who use MarkUp, he can edit document(unstructured text) to be user own modified document.
+So let's call those documents translated from machine translator as original version of document.
+Those documents modified by users are different versions of document.
+If one document is modified by multi-users, every user may create one or more versions of the document, so one document may have lots of versions.

-For every  As above flow-chart graph shows, there have three user type, Admin, User and Reader.
+As figure 2 shows, there have three user types, Admin, User and Reader.

-Admin is in charge of manipulating database that store unstructured data, in other words, admin is to add document into database.
-In IIT blackboard online video, after machine translator finish translating, admin has to check if there have new document and then adds new translated documents into the database that stores unstructured data.
-Maybe we can implement functionality to add new document into database automatically.
-In flow-chart, you can see, admin is in charge of managing document.
-Admin can do:
+Admin is responsible for manipulating database that stores unstructured/raw data.
+Let's use IIT blackboard online video as example again, after machine translator finish translating, admin has to check if there have new documents and then updated database by adding new translated documents into the database.
+Maybe, in the future, Factor project can add new document into database automatically without admin.

+Things Admin can do:

 * Admin can add new documents to database
 * Admin has right to decide if new documents could be put in database
 * Admin can update/delete documents in database

-In IIT example, user is student.
-User needs to register and login MarkUp app to enter MarkUp
-app.
-Things Users could do in MarkUp app are in below:
+Things Users could do:
 * User can access all documents and all shared versions in database
 * User can edit any version they want to
 * User can create new version by saving edit exist versions of document